thehansong/basic-typst-resume-template/my-resume/main.typ

   title: "AI Engineer Intern",
   location: "Singapore",
 )
-- Led and delivered *30+* technical demos, proof of concepts (POCs), and solution walkthroughs at major public sector events to *50+* government agencies and partners across industry and internal forums, helping technical and non-technical stakeholders evaluate and adopt
+- Led and delivered *30+* technical demos, proof of concepts (POCs), and solution walkthroughs at public sector engagements to *50+* government agencies and industry partners, helping technical and non-technical stakeholders evaluate and adopt
   #link("https://github.com/GovTechSG/oobee")[Oobee],
   #link("https://www.oobee.tech.gov.sg/")[Oobee Web],
-  and Oobee AI for automated accessibility triage and compliance workflows.
+  and Oobee AI for automated accessibility triage and compliance in their workflows.
-- Spearheaded the system design and development of Oobee AI, an AI-powered accessibility assistant that interprets Oobee Reports and generates production-ready accessible solutions using Python and *Microsoft Azure AI Foundry*, leveraging NLP with a RAG architecture (LangChain, LangSmith, Pinecone) and quality validation via automated evals pipelines.
+- Spearheaded the system design and development of Oobee AI, an AI-powered accessibility assistant that interprets Oobee Reports and generates production-ready accessible solutions using Python and *Microsoft Azure AI Foundry*, leveraging NLP, fine-tuning with RAG (LangChain, LangSmith, Pinecone) and quality validation via automated evals pipelines.
-- Oobee AI increased WCAG compliance across Singapore government websites by *\~15%*, reducing manual interpretation effort by *\~50–60%*, and saving *\~10,000+* public-officer hours, with estimated cost savings of *\~USD \$2M+* over *Q4 2025*.
+- Oobee AI increased WCAG compliance across Singapore government websites by *\~15%*, reducing manual interpretation effort by *\~50–60%*, and saving *\~10,000+* public-officer hours, with estimated cost savings of *\~USD\$2M+* over *Q4 2025*.

 #work(
   company: "GovTech Singapore",